macaroni-os/macaroni-site/site/content/docs/_index.md

 ## Revolution Hotspot

-To be a good start point for revolutions within the Linux OS space with the synergy of the Funtoo Team.
+To be a good start point for revolutions within the Linux OS space.

 {{< /columns >}}